Twin Fantasy: Background and recording

 Writing for Twin Fantasy began in mid-2011 after Toledo transferred from Virginia Commonwealth University to the College of William and Mary due to feelings of isolation and anxiety.
 He specified in an interview with Uproxx that it was the first Car Seat Headrest album to be conceived of and written as a full album, rather than a collection of songs.
 This change in style had been a result of the writing process for "Beach Life-in-Death".

 Twin Fantasy was performed and produced entirely by Toledo, and would feature a prominent use of lo-fi production, largely due to his lack of resources.
-The album's cover art was also created by Toledo, with booklet art provided by independent comic artist Cate Wurtz, who had previously worked with Toledo on the artwork for 3, 4, and My Back is Killing Me Baby.
+The album's cover art was also created by Toledo, with liner notes art provided by independent comic artist Cate Wurtz, who had previously worked with Toledo on the artwork for 3, 4, and My Back is Killing Me Baby.

 Twin Fantasy was initially released via the online music platform Bandcamp on November 2, 2011.
-Upon its release, Toledo estimates the album was downloaded by around 100 people, but has since gone on to be downloaded over 33,000 times as of 2018.
+Around a year after its release, the album was remastered by Toledo, with additional bass being added to most tracks.
+Upon its release, Toledo estimates the album was downloaded by around 100 people, but had since gone on to be downloaded over 33,000 times as of 2018.

-The album was remastered by Toledo around a year after its release, with additional bass being added to most tracks.

 Music and lyrics

 Toledo stated via Tumblr that Twin Fantasy is a concept album which explores a relationship he was in at the time.

-"Beach Life-In-Death", the longest track on the album, clocks in at 12 minutes and 11 seconds and changes style multiple times throughout.
+"Beach Life-in-Death", the longest track on the album, clocks in at 12 minutes and 11 seconds and changes style multiple times throughout.
 The lyric sheet included with downloads separates the song into three parts.
-Toledo has noted that his main sources of inspiration for the album included Pink Floyd, Of Montreal, Destroyer, and They Might Be Giants, along with various romantic poets he had been studying at the time.
+Toledo has noted that his main sources of inspiration for the album included Pink Floyd, of Montreal, Destroyer, and They Might Be Giants, along with various romantic poets he had been studying at the time.

 The chorus from "Ana Ng" by They Might Be Giants was interpolated into "Cute Thing" with some minor changes.

-The outro of "Jugband Blues" by Pink Floyd was interpolated in "High to Death" with some changes.
-However, this is removed in future releases.
+The outro of "Jugband Blues" by Pink Floyd was also interpolated in "High to Death" with some changes.
+However, this would be removed in future releases.